himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 ## Setup

-Installing babel couldn't be simplier.
+Installing babel couldn't be simpler.
 If you are running `>=Emacs24`, a current version of Org-mode with Babel is already available by default.
 In order to generate our `.emacs` config from a `.org` file, we need to first setup that `config.org` file, and then tell the